 Are there really orthodontic treatments for dogs?

-Occasionally, teeth in dogs do not erupt in an appropriate position within the jaw (known as malocclusion) As a result, teeth may be in traumatic contact (causing pain) with other teeth or there may be traumatic contact with the oral soft tissues also causing pain.
-When this happens, decisions on what to do come down to 1) moving the teeth to create a more comfortable bite, 2) decreasing the height of the teeth so that they do not contact the oral soft tissues in a painful fashion, or 3) moving the teeth to a more comfortable and functional position.
+Occasionally, dogs’ teeth do not erupt in an appropriate position within the jaw (known as malocclusion).
+As a result, teeth may be in traumatic contact (causing pain) with other teeth or there may be traumatic contact with the oral soft tissues, also causing pain.
+When this happens, a decision must be made about what to do.
+The options include 1) moving the teeth to create a more comfortable bite, 2) decreasing the height of the teeth, so they do not contact the oral soft tissues in a painful way, or 3) moving the teeth to a more comfortable and functional position.

 Wouldn’t it just be easier to take out the tooth?

-Sometimes yes, especially when a smaller single rooted tooth is involved.
-When a larger tooth (such as a canine) is causing the oral pain it is most often easier on the dog to reduce the height of the tooth and restore it or move the tooth.
-It is often prudent to try to keep large structurally important teeth.
+Sometimes, yes, it is easier to take out the tooth, especially when a smaller, single-rooted tooth is involved.
+However, when a larger tooth (such as a canine) is causing oral pain, it is most often easier on the dog to reduce the height of the tooth and restore it or move the tooth.
+It is often prudent to try to keep large, structurally important teeth.

-The height is reduced by a crown amputation with restoration.
-Crown amputation with restoration is a procedure whereby the crown height is reduced exposing the inner pulp cavity which contains the neve, lymphatics, and blood vessels.
+Crown amputation with restoration is a procedure whereby the crown height is reduced, exposing the inner pulp cavity that contains the nerve, lymphatics, and blood vessels.
 A layered dressing (filling) is placed on the exposed internal tissues of the tooth and the tooth is sealed to prevent bacteria from gaining access.
 The goal is to remove the traumatic contact, while maintaining the tooth’s vitality.
-This procedure is also referred to as vital pulp therapy with a restoration.
+This procedure is also referred to as vital pulp therapy with restoration.

 How are teeth moved?

-Teeth can be moved by applying constant or intermittently sustained pressure in the direction in which a tooth needs to move.
+Teeth can be moved by applying constant or intermittent sustained pressure in the direction a tooth needs to move.
 To move teeth, veterinarians can attach orthodontic buttons and elastics to the teeth or create an inclined orthodontic appliance.
-As in people, the process may take weeks to months.
+As in people, the process takes weeks to months.

-The American Kennel Club (AKC) prohibits dogs that have had orthodontic work done to be shown.
-The concern is that dogs that are successful in the showring are often used as breeding dogs who may, if they have a hereditary malocclusion, pass that along to their offspring.
-Preventing showing of these dogs is an effort to protect the public and also ensure that only the best of the breed is truly represented in the showring.
+The American Kennel Club (AKC) prohibits dogs in the show ring that have had orthodontic care.
+Often, dogs who are successful in the show ring are sought after as breeding animals.
+If they have a hereditary malocclusion that has been corrected, it will not be detectable and may be passed along to their offspring.
+Preventing showing of these dogs is an effort to protect the public and ensure that only the best of the breed is truly represented in the show ring.

 Can my veterinarian provide the orthodontic care my dog needs?